 Unfortunately, some of our films can be difficult to access streaming or even via DVD rental.
 This is a problem with distribution, and it is too often the case with artwork created by independent and international filmmakers.
 Most of our selected titles do enjoy wide distribution and are therefore easily available.
 But some do not benefit from such privileged distribution and accessibility, so they must be watched on DVD reserve in the library.
 Precisely because of the rarity and suppression of their voices, it is all the more important to witness what these independent and international filmmakers have created and hear their artworks speak!

 Many of the films in this course contain adult content, including violence, profanity, drug usage, and/or frank sexual content.
 These films are intended for mature audiences and are not suitable for children under 17 who are unaccompanied by an adult.
 If you are disturbed by R-rated or unrated film content, you should consult the instructor.

 2. Corrigan, Timothy.
-A Short Guide to Writing About Film, 6th edition (or any edition).
-New York: Longman, 2010.
+A Short Guide to Writing About Film, any edition.
 (SGWF)

 3. Readings online via PDF and Word file possted on D2L.
 (RR)

 4. Required weekly films (free streaming hyperlinks via D2L or available free on DVD reserve in library, plus a few Amazon Instant Video rentals that you can rent individually or with the $25 Amazon Gift Card available in the bookstore.)